bediger4000/golang-unicode-string-reversal/README.md

 But there are certainly cases where you'd want to use NFD normalizing.

 This ends up being a really hard problem.
+If you ask it in an interview, you should probably have an expected answer based on the level of experience you're hiring for.
+You should be prepared for a lengthy discourse if you interview someone who's well-acquainted with Unicode.
+You might get a really unique solution once in a while.